Equinix to connect SG & AU data centers with new subsea cable

 Equinix has announced Singapore and Australia are about to become a lot closer.

-The Vocus-owned Australian Singapore Cable (ASC) is soon to be accessible in Equinix’s International Business Exchange (IBX) data centres in Singapore and across six metros in Australia, which include the Cable Landing Station (CLS) in Perth and points of presence (PoP) in Sydney and Melbourne.
+The Vocus-owned Australian Singapore Cable (ASC) is soon to be accessible in Equinix's International Business Exchange (IBX) data centers in Singapore and across six metros in Australia, which include the Cable Landing Station (CLS) in Perth and points of presence (PoP) in Sydney and Melbourne.

 According to Vocus CEO Kevin Russel, business between Singapore and Australia is accelerating as Singapore's growth expands and the nation acts as a key trade, logistics and manufacturing hub for Asia.